Phixel-Labs/Phixel-Backup/Portfolio/monostereo/README.md

 We want to help you learn more about the world around you and make sure that you don’t miss out on anything interesting.
 ------------
 ## Exerpt
-The podcast platform for primates
+A place where you can find podcasts on all kinds of topics, from science to philosophy to politics and everything in between!
 ## Description
-A place where you can find podcasts on all kinds of topics, from science to philosophy to politics and everything in between!

-We want to help you learn more about the world around you and make sure that you don’t miss out on anything interesting.
+MonoEstereo is a podcast platform offering diverse content on various topics, allowing listeners to broaden their knowledge and explore new subjects.
 ## Media
 <img src="media/4465bf3a/monostereo-logo.png" loading="lazy"><br>
 <img src="media/046610bb/monostereo-mockup-01.jpg" loading="lazy"><br>